gocardless/gocardless-legacy-ruby/README.md

 class, providing your app id and app secret as arguments to the constructor:

     client = GoCardless::Client(APP_ID, APP_SECRET)

+### Using the API Sandbox

+By default, the {GoCardless::Client client} will use `https://www.gocardless.com` as the base URL.
+To use the API sandbox, you need to set the base URL to `https://sandbox.gocardless.com`:

+    GoCardless::Client.base_url = 'https://sandbox.gocardless.com'

+This will force all requests to use the sandbox rather than the main site.

 ## Linking a Merchant Account with the App